 Honestly, anywhere in the Prague 1 area will be close enough to walk to most things that are highlights of Prague.
 I wouldn’t stay too far out of this area for 2 days in Prague, you want to be close enough to walk around and enjoy all parts of the day and evening.

 There are many options for accommodations in Prague.
 Either hotels or apartments for your stay can be found here.
-Also, Airbnb in Prague is an option but we choose hotel apartment booking for a 2-night stay because we were able to have a little kitchenette and fridge for quick breakfasts in the morning.
+Also, VRBO in Prague is an option but we choose hotel apartment booking for a 2-night stay because we were able to have a little kitchenette and fridge for quick breakfasts in the morning.
 A hotel with a breakfast option would work great too!

 BONUS – Day 3!